Charlwood: SSSI

-Gatwick Aviation Museum is on the north western perimeter of Gatwick Airport to the south east of the village.

 Localities

 Hookwood

 Hookwood 51.167°N 0.186°W is a clustered semi-agricultural 'village' in many contemporary definitions which is to the east starting at the southern tip of the A217, between Charlwood's centre and Horley.
 Hookwood Common was mentioned as 'still open ground' by the county topographer H. E. Malden in 1911, in the relevant Victoria County History.
 He also records that the misses Sanders who co-owned Hookwood House belonged to the old Sanders family of Charlwood.
 It is the most projecting settled part of the parish and its nearest amenities are equidistant, either those of economically important Horley or the smaller, more traditional amenities of Charlwood.

 Russ Hill

 Russ Hill 51.149°N 0.241°W is the area to the south west, a semi-agricultural and semi-wooded upland area which has the largest hotel in the civil parish of Charlwood.
 Reflecting its woodland, the statistical area extended to Norwood Hill (see below).
 Together these outlying parts had a population of 416 across 8.63 km2 as at the 2011 UK Census.
-The bending Charlwood to Rusper makes up the access to almost all properties making the neighbourhood a traditional linear settlement.